How To Deal With Halsted Financial Services

 Step 2: Fill Out an Answer Form (and Any Other Required Forms)

-Do not ignore a summons and complaint from Halsted Financial Services.
+Don’t ignore a summons and complaint from Halsted Financial Services.
 Many courts offer blank answer forms, making it easier for you to file an answer.
 Google the court name on the summons followed by "answer form" or "court forms" to find an answer form.

 Carefully read and follow the instructions provided on the documents.
 If you can’t find an answer form or don’t know how to proceed, contact the court clerk.
 While they can’t give you legal advice, they can let you know what paperwork you need and where you can find the documents to submit your answer.

-The answer form is your chance to raise affirmative defenses, These are legal statements that could defeat or reduce the plaintiff's claims to the court.
 For more information on affirmative defenses and how to defend yourself against a lawsuit, read Upsolve’s article 3 Steps To Take if a Debt Collector Sues You.

-If you deny any allegation or make affirmative defenses, file your supporting documents, such as payment records or communications, with your answer.
+If you deny any allegation or make affirmative defenses, then file your supporting documents, such as payment records or communications, with your answer.

 Some courts may require additional forms, like a certificate of service.
 Check the court website or consult the clerk of court to see if you need to include other forms with your answer.